mozilla/addon-sdk/packages/api-utils/docs/loader.md

 ## Configuration

-Desired loader behavior may vary depending on use case, there for `Loader` may be provided with a set of options to configure it appropriately:
+Desired loader behavior may vary depending on use case, therefor `Loader` may be provided with a set of options to configure it appropriately:

 ### paths